I don´t know how often that happens to you. It happens often to me.

 I have finally found a solution that flawlessly works for me so far.

 The beauty of this software is that you can simply click my link from any device and thereby join the conference call.
 No PIN needed.

-It also gives you the ability to dial in via phone while viewing the screen share via laptop.
+It also gives you the ability to dial in via phone while viewing the screen share via laptop or via your smartphone.

 Or you can both view and speak/listen via laptop.

-Screensharing is fantastic, there is no encroachment on the screen, and you get 100% screen space during sharing.
+Screensharing is fantastic, you get 100% screen space during sharing.

 Any person can mute anybody else.
 This is a heavenly feature as you will no longer be at the mercy of some person with a noisy connection who is unconscious of all the noise and feedback that he is generating.